 Career Services and Training Services are readily available to dislocated workers at each of the LWDB One Stop Career Centers.
-The LWDB participates as a core partner with the GDOL in the state-level Rapid Response System.
+The LWDB participates as a core partner with the GDOL North Metro Career Center in the state-level Rapid Response System.
 Teams comprised of One-Stop staff and collaborative partners are in place to provide an efficient and coordinated approach to servicing dislocated workers.

 The LWDB provides focused service to dislocated workers.
 By seeking partnerships with companies planning reductions in force and working with them prior to implementation, the LWDB seeks to help reduce dislocated workers transition more successfully.
 Additionally LWDB (through the Rapid Response Unit) works collaboratively with GDOL to engage dislocated workers in training services expeditiously by ensuring that their training program dates closely coincide (where possible) with their UI benefits.
+The LWDB also conducts bi- weekly WIOA orientation sessions at the Georgia Department of Labor North Metro Career Center.